larpchronicles/rules/chronicles-rulebook.md

 |Turtling|Hiding all viable strike zones of the body behind a shield.|Not presenting a viable target to opponents in combat is disallowed.|

 # Changelog
+## 3.1.3 [2023-08-08]
+* Added reference section to glossary containing all skills costs, spells, and production items

+Critical Ability
+* Added Critical Ability to effects chart
+* Changed Stamina Curse and Silence physical strikes to Critical Curse Aura and Critical Silence Aura
+* Changed Slay to work until it connects
+* Added Blinding Shot, a new level 6 ability to Agility
+* Changed Agility Backstab, Ballista Cursing Shot, Poison Shot, and Surprising Proficiency to be Critical Abilities

+Minor Updates
+* Added clarifications regarding secondary characters to the Life and Death chapter
+* Added clarifications that secondary character XP is rounded up, and that characters can be swapped from primary/secondary/tertiary with staff approval

+---

 ## 3.1.2 [2023-07-14]
 ### Armor
   * **Reduced cost of Dexterity Armor for all classes from 5+10 to 5+5**